Pendley Open Air Shakespeare Festival: The Williams Stage

 In 2001, a swimming pool and leisure centre were added to the Hotel.
 The electricity that this facility drew from the substation, compromised the power available for the Festival.
 This compromise, alongside increased demand for the Hotel's wedding facilities located within earshot of the Glade Stage, meant the Festival had to be both downsized in terms of its power requirements, and also relocated away from the wedding facilities.
 The Garden Stage sits in front of a leafy bank, alongside the Rose Garden, and the seating stand is placed on the tennis courts.
 Although this smaller, more intimate stage, may lack some of the grandeur of the larger stages, many believe it doesn't lack any of the magic.

 Current status

 The festival has continued to grow in popularity, maintaining its reputation as one of the most significant amateur Shakespeare festivals in England.
 The festival saw record attendances in 2004 when it staged A Midsummer Night's Dream and Twelfth Night, two of the most popular plays in the Shakespeare canon.

-This year's productions (August 2015) - The 66th Festival - will be Twelfth Night and Henry V.
+The productions for the 66th annual festival in August 2015 were Twelfth Night and Henry V.